Skip to content

 }

 • claudelint:all - Every rule at its source-defined severity.
-Equivalent to running with no config file, but explicit.
+Maximum coverage for comprehensive audits.

 You can extend a preset and override individual rules: